rmbolger/Posh-IBWAPI/docs/Functions/Get-IBObject.md

 ```

 ### -Inheritance
 If specified, returned fields which support inheritance will display data properly.
+Requires WAPI 2.10.2+.
 WARNING: This may change the structure of the field's output.

 ```yaml
 Type: SwitchParameter